EENI Global Business School

 Online Student Master in International Business

-The Subject “Ports of Tunisia” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Ports of Tunisia” is included within the curriculum of the following academic programs at EENI Global Business School:

 The Merchant Navy and Ports Office is the port authority of the Tunisian ports managing the seven Tunisian ports (1300 kilometers in the Mediterranean Sea): Goulette, Rades, Bizerte, Sousse, Sfax, Gabes, and Zarzis.